-Out goal in this example is to determine the time at which the spike solution, i.e., the first solution component of this model, reaches a steady state.
+Our goal in this example is to determine the time at which the spike solution, i.e., the first solution component of this model, reaches a steady state.
 That is, we will look for a time at which the time derivative of the first solution component is as small as the tolerance with which the numerical solution has been computed.
-We choose a tolerance of $10^{-6}$ .
+We choose a tolerance of 10^{-6} .

-As was the case for the previous example, we will define the time derivative of the first solution component to be sufficiently small when the integral of the absolute value of the time derivative of the first solution component over [a, b] is less than the user tolerance.
-Thus the gstop function will be $\left[\int{a}^{b} |a_t(x, t)| dx - tol\right]$ .
+As was the case for the previous example, we will define the time derivative of the first solution component to be sufficiently small when the integral of the absolute value of the time derivative of the first solution component over [a, b]is approximately equal to the user tolerance.
+The gstop function will be the difference between this integral approximation and the user tolerance.